oladejomubarak/Techieplanet-assessment/README.md

 Navigate to the project directory and install the necessary dependencies using Maven:

 Windows (Run the following commands on your terminal):
-- cd techieplanet
+- cd techieplanet-assessment
 - mvn clean install

 macOS/Linux (Run the following commands on your terminal):
-- cd techieplanet
+- cd techieplanet-assessment
 - ./mvnw clean install

 Make sure your system is connected to the internet as Maven will download required dependencies.